hdShang/arxiv-daily/docs/cs-CV/2025-10-15/papers/251013675v2-seeing-and-knowing-in-the-wild-open-domain-visual-entity-recognition.md

 ---
 layout: default
-title: Seeing and Knowing in the Wild: Open-domain Visual Entity Recognition with Large-scale Knowledge Graphs via Contrastive Learning
+title: "Seeing and Knowing in the Wild: Open-domain Visual Entity Recognition with Large-scale Knowledge Graphs via Contrastive Learning"
 ---

 # Seeing and Knowing in the Wild: Open-domain Visual Entity Recognition with Large-scale Knowledge Graphs via Contrastive Learning